 I started feeling very hungry just before bed, but just went to sleep on an empty belly anyway.

-This is the juicer I have (the link takes you to Amazon).
+This is the juicer I have.
 It is a slow juicer, expensive, but I love it!
 For the first few years I was using the cheapest centrifugal juicer I could find but then decided to invest in this one because it is much more effective in extracting juice, very quiet, and it doesn't mix oxygen into the juice so the juice ends up nicer and more nutritious.
 It slowly presses the juice and pushes it through a metal mesh.
 By using a different part you can make nut butter as well.
 You can see it in action on You Tube by watching one of the reviews.

 Total calories eaten: 824 kcal (out of recommended 2091 kcal)